Virgo (character): Fictional character biography

-Virgo (Elaine McLaughlin)
+Elaine McLaughlin

-Elaine McLaughlin is one of the founding members of the Zodiac, and her base of operations was Denver, Colorado.
-The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
-Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
-Taurus's faction attempted to kill the Zodiac dissident faction, but all 12 leaders were captured by the Avengers.
-A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.
+Elaine McLaughlin is a criminal mastermind and founding member of Zodiac.
+Led by Taurus, Zodiac attempts to kill all Manhattan residents born under the sign of Gemini as a show of power, but are thwarted by the Avengers.

-Virgo (LMD)
+A new android version of Zodiac later appeared, led by Scorpio in a new android body.
+This group massacred the human Zodiac, and took over their criminal operations.
+In "The War of the Realms" storyline, Virgo is revealed to have survived.

+LMD version

-An android Virgo was a Life Model Decoy created by Scorpio (Jacob Fury) in his "Theatre Of Genetics" to be part of his Zodiac crime organization.
-The Capricorn and Pisces androids, however, died due to imperfections soon after their activation, and the Virgo android proved to be impossible to activate, in essence, being "still-born."
-Scorpio was so distraught over the loss of the Virgo LMD, he seemingly took his own life.
+Virgo is a Life Model Decoy created by Scorpio (Jacob Fury) to be part of Zodiac.
+However, Virgo proved to be impossible to activate, in essence, being "still-born."
+Scorpio is so distraught over the loss of the Virgo LMD that he seemingly commits suicide.

-Because the first version of the Virgo LMD was "still-born," Scorpio created a new Virgo.
-During their battle with the Avengers, Virgo was able to incapacitate Iron Man, but had her face smashed into the ground by Tigra and was taken into custody along with the rest of The Zodiac LMD's that weren't destroyed during the battle.
-She arranged the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Cornelius van Lunt, alias Taurus.
-Immediately afterward, Van Lunt sought out the services of the Avengers' West Coast branch to confront and defeat the android Zodiac.
-In their initial foray, the Avengers failed, although several androids were destroyed.
+Scorpio survives and creates a new Virgo.
+During their battle with the Avengers, Virgo incapacitates Iron Man, but is defeated by Tigra and taken into custody along with the rest of the Zodiac LMDs.
+Virgo arranges the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Taurus.

-The Zodiac Key immediately resurrected the Scorpio LMD.
-Claiming superiority and believing that the Zodiac would eventually kill the Avengers as the androids could never be stopped, Scorpio wanted to use the Key to transport everyone on the scene to the Key's native dimension where the conflict, he believed, could be prolonged indefinitely.
-However, when the androids were in the other dimension, they ceased to function because each of them was aligned with a particular zodiacal energy, energy that did not exist in the other dimension.
-The Avengers found Hawkeye and Tigra had been sent to the same dimension and, reunited, the team was sent back to Earth by the Brotherhood.
-However, secretly the Brotherhood waited so that someday they could also send the Key to Earth again and create new conflicts for them.
+The Zodiac Key immediately resurrects Scorpio.
+Claiming superiority and believing that Zodiac would eventually kill the Avengers as the androids could never be stopped, Scorpio intends to use the Key to transport everyone present to the Key's native dimension, where the conflict could be prolonged indefinitely.
+However, once the androids are in the other dimension, they cease to function without energy to sustain them.